omagebright/computationalbiochemistry/docs/source/index.rst

-Welcome to Computational Biochemistry Text!
+Welcome to Computational Biochemistry Page!
 ===================================

 **Computational Biochemistry** is a field of biochemistry that uses computational technologies in biochemical research.